What is a Social Security Appeals Council review, and what can I do if the Appeals Council denies my claim?

 If your claim is denied by an Administrative Law Judge at the hearing—or you receive an only partially favorable hearing decision—and you wish to pursue your claim further, you can appeal one more time within the Social Security system.
 This appeal is called a Social Security Appeals Council review.

-You must appeal to the Appeals Council within sixty days so that Appeals Council receives your appeal within sixty-five days of the date on your denial letter or notice of partially favorable decision.
+You must appeal to the Appeals Council within sixty days so that Appeals Council receives your appeal within sixty-five days of the date on your denial letter or notice of the partially favorable decision.
 Send your request directly to the Appeal Council’s office in the State of Virginia.
 The address is Appeals Council, SSA/ODAR, 5107 Leesburg Pike, Falls Church, VA 22041-3255

 Appeals Council Review Processing Times

 The Social Security Administration does not offer statistics about the average length of time the Appeals Council takes to complete its review, but it is quite a long time, usually at least a year and sometimes exceeding two years.

 The Appeals Council Review Process

 The Appeals Council can take a variety of actions on your request.
 The Council will be reviewing to be sure that the judge followed all the rules including considering all evidence.
 It may then decline to review your case or uphold the judge’s decision if all procedures were followed correctly.
-A second though rare possibility is for the Council to look at the evidence and how the decision was arrived at and approve your claim.
+A second though the rare possibility is for the Council to look at the evidence and how the decision was arrived at and approve your claim.
 The third option is the more common Appeals Council action when a procedural error has been made: the Council sends your claim back to the same law judge for further investigation and a second hearing.
 This is called remanding your claim.
 You can find more information about remanded claims in our article What Happens if the Social Security Appeals Council Orders a Second Disability Hearing?

 No New Disability Claim While Your Appeal Pends